How to Compose an Email Marketing Newsletter?

 The above is based on the U.S. time zones and may vary for global audiences.
 With this as guidance, you can choose a time closely related to other time zones.
 Once you’re ready to create your newsletters, follow these best practices to polish your strategies.

-Email Newsletter Best Practices
+Email Marketing Newsletter Best Practices

-The success of your newsletter lies in balancing the content.
+Successful audience building with email newsletters lies in balancing the content.
 Ideally, it should be 90% information and 10% promotions.

-To maximize their impact, follow these practices:
+To maximize their impact, follow these practices.

-2. Make Your Newsletter Responsive: Responsive newsletters adapt to different formats and devices, especially mobiles.
+Responsive newsletters adapt to different formats and devices, especially mobiles.
 Mobile email opens accounts for nearly 41.6%, followed by desktop opens at 16.2%.

 While optimizing newsletters for mobile, remember the following: